dstein64/pastiche/README.md

 Example Usage
 -------------

-This examples applies the style from Vincent van Gogh's `The Starry Night` to a photo I took in Boston in 2015.
+This example applies the style from Vincent van Gogh's `The Starry Night` to a photo I took in Boston in 2015.

 ```sh